lurchmath/lde/docs/phase5-interpretation.md

  * [ ] Add documentation in that file describing the changes just made.
  * [ ] Once the unit tests pass, build everything and commit.

+Here is another miscellaneous efficiency improvement related to interpretation, so I will place it here:

+ * [ ] Create a `setChildrenList(newChildren)` function in the `Structure`
+   base class.
+It should change as little as possible (maybe nothing) to make the structure's children array equal to the given one.
+This lets `interpret()` routines reuse old Output Structures from cache, just adjusting their children lists, rather than constructing new ones, even if their children list changed.
+Many `interpret()` routines may therefore be simply `lastInterpretation.setChildrenList(childResults)` followed by returning the last interpretation again.
+This will often just verify that the children list is already correct, change nothing, and move on.
+ * [ ] Add to the unit tests for this new routine.
+ * [ ] Add documentation in the `Structure` module describing the new routine.
+ * [ ] Once the unit tests pass, build everything and commit.

 ## Building recursive interpretation

  * [ ] Create a `recursiveInterpret` routine in the `InputStructure` class